 My dad had laughing blue eyes.
 We shared many amazing times together in his last years.
-One day, while asking him a mundane question, he turned to look at me with serious “blues” and said, “we have merged, we are one, you can think for me from now on.”
+One day, while asking him a question, he turned to look at me with serious “blues” and said, “we have merged, we are one, you can think for me from now on.”
 This Zen moment: poignant, sad, and joyful all at the same time was a monumental gift, a shift.
-I paused in silent reflection and launched into deep breathing techniques to help prepare for what was ahead….Así es La Vida
+I paused in reflection and launched into deep, slow breathing to help prepare for what was ahead….Así es La Vida

 A few years down the road, on the other side of the country, we received a different kind of gift, one that came with invisible strings.
 A mid-century modern house, the history of two lives, two careers, an anthropologist and an architect.
 Their passion for each other, their pets and nature was evident throughout the home.
 I discovered why we were chosen to steward their legacy from a yellow legal pad on the side of my uncle’s bed.
-So many questions remain that can never be answered….once again the responsibility that is a part of the gift…breathe...C’est La Vie
+In brief, he hoped we would preserve and restore his beloved home.
+So many questions will remain unanswered and….once again the responsibility that is a part of a gift…breathe...C’est La Vie

 King House 1969 Architect Pierce King

 In order to understand this impressive mid-century modern home, I needed to embrace this turn of events and try to be as one with this house, this land, this place.
 A contemporary definition of Zen: It is the state of residing in such great understanding and depth, that no matter what life throws your way, you drop the illusion and see things without the distortion of your own mind, and you are at peace with it.
 I remind myself of this often, five years into this project….Live and Learn